 Age Discrimination in the Workplace

-Age discrimination is a real thing.
+Age discrimination is a real thing in Utah.
 There are many companies that terminate individuals based on their age.
 However, most companies understand the legal hurdles around discrimination and like all other discrimination cases, they may not come right out and say that someone was discriminated against but the actions and what surrounded the termination all lead to age discrimination.

 There are many reasons why a company may discriminate against someone based on age.
 It could be due to that person having different points of view.
 There are cultural differences in our society between younger and older individuals.
 There are different viewpoints and norms.
 Some people grew-up with video games and Saturday morning cartoons.
 Some people grew-up with a black and white TV or no TV.
 Some people grew-up with a cellphone and e-mail and some people grew-up with letters.
 Some people grew-up during the civil rights movement and some people learned about it in a textbook.

 Because of this, an employer may discriminate against an employer because they do not agree or don’t like being around someone else that is “old” or “young.”
 That can lead to discrimination if they are terminated or not promoted only based on that assumption.
 Also, if someone is not hired but has all of the right qualifications, that may also lead to discrimination because they are too old or too young despite them being perfectly capable of doing the job.